ali-ism/GCN-Disaster-Damage-thesis/README.md

 - or load all graphs into a single graph where nodes belonging to different graphs are not connected (endorsed by developers).

 # Discrepancy in f1 score calculation?

+# Pixel coordinate centroids are only valid within each tile (not cross-tile)
+- Discard distance in edge features and still have large graphs spanning multiple tiles.
+Still we have no basis on which to group tiles.
+Long lat coordinates don't show any structure in the tiles.
+- Have one graph per tile but end up with smaller individual graphs (some with only one node).
+For tiles that have very few polygons, perhaps they can be appended to other tiles but the euclidean similarity is set to zero.
+- So far, one graph per tile discarding tiles with single polygon.